OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/reference/opcode-hostio-pricing.md

 sidebar_position: 4
 ---

+This reference provides the latest measurements of WASM opcodes and Host I/Os when using Stylus, in both ink and gas.

 import PublicPreviewBannerPartial from '../partials/_stylus-public-preview-banner-partial.md';

 <PublicPreviewBannerPartial />

 # Opcode table

-The Stylus VM charges for WASM opcodes according to the following table, which was determined via a conservative statistical analysis and is expected to change for Stylus mainnet.
-Prices may fluctuate across upgrades as our analysis matures and optimizations are made.
+The Stylus VM charges for WASM opcodes according to the following table, which was determined via a conservative statistical analysis and is expected to change as Stylus matures.
+Prices may fluctuate across upgrades as our analysis evolves and optimizations are made.

 | Hex | Opcode | Ink | Gas | Notes |
 | --- | --- | --- | --- | --- |